hbz/lobid-blog/_posts/2019-09-18-skohub-prototype.md

 As you can see, the JSON-LD is output on the right-hand side of the screen and can easily be copied to the clipboard to be included in the HTML of any web page.

 The underlying schema is pretty straightforward.
-As with every JSON schema I can for specify a number of optional or mandatory fields, what type of input each field expects.
+As with every JSON schema I can specify a number of optional or mandatory fields and the type each field expects.
 I also can provide a list of values to be selected from for a specific field like the schema does for choosing one of three OER licenses in [lines 65 to 74](https://github.com/lobid/lobid.github.com/blob/3ebb98904e01cc445c27f966686de4012f93cae5/data/2019-09-18-oer-schema.json#L65-L74).
 In the  SkoHub Editor this is then reflected by a "select" under the "License" field button where after clicking all three values are shown in a dropdown.

 <img src="/images/2019-09-18-skohub-prototype/pick-a-license.png" alt="The string 'Inform' is input in the subject field and several entries with this string from a controlled vocabulary are suggested." style="width:620px">